sldfhym/Simple-Event-Gift-Planner/README.md

 - Date picker (no manual typing)
 - Simple and user-friendly interface
 - Secure cloud-based data storage
+- ## Benefits of the Application

+- Helps users stay organized with their gift planning
+- Allows users to access their gift list anytime using Firebase cloud storage

 ## How to Run